Towards Lifelong Dialogue Agents via Timeline-based Memory Management: Experimental Setups

 \subsection{Models and Implementation Details}

-\textbf{Large language models.} In all experiments including baselines, we adopt ChatGPT (gpt-3.5-turbo-0125) from \citet{openai2023chatgpt} for (i) memory summarization, (ii) memory update, and (iii) response generation.
-We set the temperature to $0.75$. \textbf{Retrievers.} We use text-embedding-3-small~\citep{openai2024emb} from OpenAI to calculate the similarity of texts.
-For the identification of top-$j$ associative memories (Phase I-1) and top-$k$ memory retrieval (Phase II Preparation), we set $j$ and $k$ to 3.
-For the ``Memory Retrieval'' baseline, we retrieve 6 memories following~\citet{xu-etal-2022-beyond}. \textbf{Dialogue sessions.} We perform evaluation using sessions 3-5 from both datasets, as all settings are almost identical before the end of session 2 (there is no memory to update before then).
+\textbf{Large language models.} In all experiments, including baselines, we adopt gpt-3.5-turbo-0125~\citep{openai2023chatgpt} for (i) memory summarization (Table~\ref{tab:app_convo2sum}), (ii) memory update, and (iii) response generation.
+Temperature is set to $0.75$. \textbf{Retrievers.} We use text-embedding-3-small~\citep{openai2024emb} to calculate text similarity for settings involving retrievers.
+In the identification of top-$j$ associative memories (Phase I-1) and top-$k$ memory retrieval (Phase II), we set $j$ and $k$ to 3.
+For the ``Memory Retrieval'' baseline, we set $k = 6$ following~\citet{xu-etal-2022-beyond}. \textbf{Dialogue sessions.} We use sessions 3-5 of MSC and CC for evaluations, as all methods are almost identical in session 1 $\sim$ 2 (no memory to update).